lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 the E14TG2a experiment, the first was to target low density fractions and the second and third were to emphasis separation of the denser organelles.
 The intersect of replicates 1 and 2 was treated as a 20-plex dataset for the analysis.
-As discussed in the manuscript @hyper as it has been shown that combining replicates across from different gradients can increase spatial resolution @Trotter:2010.
+As discussed in the manuscript @hyper, it has been shown that combining replicates across from different gradients can increase spatial resolution @Trotter:2010.
 The combination of replicates resulted in 5032 proteins common in both experiments.

 These, as well as many other data are directly available as properly structured and annotated computational object from the experiment